 More than half of those with lower incomes say they frequently worry about paying their bills (65%), being able to save for retirement (60%), the amount of debt they have (58%) and the cost of health care for them and their families (55%).
 In contrast, about four-in-ten or fewer middle-class adults and smaller shares of those with higher incomes share these worries.

-And while 34% of lower-income adults say they worry about losing their job every day or almost every day, 17% of those with middle incomes and 10% of those with higher incomes say the same.
+And while 34% of employed lower-income adults say they worry about losing their job every day or almost every day, 17% of workers with middle incomes and 10% of employed Americans with higher incomes say the same.

 Few lower-income Americans have investments, about half have credit card debt